SteveL5/GEOG-682-Lab-3/README.md

 Your assignment is to conduct a basic analysis of two 3 band (RGB) Sentinel-2 scenes.
 Start by using Binder to create a new Jupyter Notebook named *yourlastname_Lab3*, then add your name, the date, and “GEOG 682 Lab 3” as Markup.

-Now import the *matplotlib* and *rasterio* packages and load *image1.tif* and *image2.tif*.
+Now import the *matplotlib* and *rasterio* packages and load the two Sentinel-2 scenes I have provided (*image1.tif* and *image2.tif*).
 Your task is to create a complete Jupyter notebook that meets the following requirements:

 - Plot(s) that show both of the Sentinel-2 scenes using the *terrain* colormap.